Termination of Employment in Nepal | Grounds for Termination 2025

 Casual employment may be terminated at the discretion of either the employer or the employee, without any specific procedural requirement.

-Ground for Termination of Employment
+Grounds for Termination of Employment

 Voluntary Resignation by Employee